mortezakowkabi/jcb-persian-documentation/040-Adding-Helper-Structures-to-any-JCB-component.md

 1. Navigate to **Compiler**.
 2. Compile your demo component (`com_demo`).
-3. Install the newly compiled ZIP file through Joomla’s **Extension Manager**.
+3. Install the newly compiled ZIP file through Joomla's **Extension Manager**.

 > Ensure that the component is **not already installed** before compiling; otherwise, database conflicts may occur.